QCPOLstakepool/cardano-tip-bot/README.md

 1. Deposit fee: 0.1 developer ada + network transaction fee (about 0.18-0.20 ada)
 2. Withdrawal fee: 0.1 developer ada + network transaction fee (about 0.18-0.20 ada)
 3. Tip: Free!

+## How it works

+Each Twitter user gets assigned its own, unique deposit address.
+The user sends $ada & supported assets to its address to funds its balance.
+CardanoTipBot will move these funds to a central wallet and update the user's balance in the internal database.
+The user can now tip other users.
+The user can also withdraw its $ada & assets at any time.

 ## How to use
 ### Direct messages